Natural Remedies for UTIs |

 Dandelion root

-To help support the antibacterial effects while also providing a diuretic to help eliminate fluids and support the liver detox, dandelion is a great herb to add to your natural remedies cabinet!
-(24, 25, 26) You can often forage it right from your own backyard!
-It is easy to add to salads or use in tincture form!
+To help support the antibacterial effects while also providing a diuretic to help eliminate fluids and support the liver detox.
+Dandelion is a great herb to add to your natural remedies cabinet!
+(25, 26, 27) You can often forage it right from your own backyard.
+It is easy to add to salads, teas, or use in tincture form.

 Cramp bark

 Turmeric and black pepper go well on many dishes, especially with garlic too.
-I add a lot of it to my bone broths and soups for the added benefits as well as the amazing golden coloring.
-It is easy to find in powdered form, capsule form, or in tinctures.
+I add a lot of it to my bone broths and soups for the added benefits as well as the golden coloring.
+It is easy to find in powdered form, capsule form, or in tinctures, like Earthley’s UT-Relief

 Usnea

 This is an amazing herb that has been used for UTIs for a long time.
-You can read more about it and how to use it here.
+You can read more about this anti-inflammatory, antibacterial, and immune supporting herb and how to use it in the blog, Herbal Profile: Usnea.

 Tips to Avoid UTIs

-• Wear loose clothing (31) and avoid harsh laundry detergents that can upset the microbiome balance (try natural, effective, and safe ingredient in your laundry soap)
+• Avoid harsh laundry detergents that can upset the microbiome balance/ Try natural, effective, and safe ingredients for washing laundry – try Earthley’s laundry soap.

 • Drink plenty of water and urinate whenever the need arises – don’t hold it.
 Water intake increase can reduce UTIs (36)